-The hall type church has the entrance gate in the south and in the west, the lower part of the church consists of mixed layers of brick and stones, the upper part of the walls are utterly built with brick.
-The space in the interior is divided with the supporting arch.
+The hall type church has an entrance gate in the south and in the west, lower part of the church consists of mixed layers of brick and stones, the upper part of the walls are built with brick.

-During the restoration work in 1976, archaeologists unearthed three tambs at the western wall dated back to the XIII-XIV centuries.
+During the restoration works in 1976, archaeologists unearthed three tombs at the western wall dated back to the XIII-XIV centuries.

-The temple opens the door for lunch for all the needy every day.
+The temple opens its doors for lunch serving the poor and homeless every day.